 But the most visible sign of Teotihcán’s influence visible today has to be the talud-tablero architectural style visible across the entire region, in cities as grand and different as Chichén Itzá and Calakmul.
 Talud-tablero architecture, also sometimes known as slope-and-panel style, consists of an inward-sloping surface or panel called the talud, with a panel or structure perpendicular to the ground sitting upon the slope called the tablero.

 For the size of Teotihuacán’s Pyramid of the Sun, relatively few artifacts have been found within its interior chambers.
-This is likely the result of the great temple drawing the attention of later peoples such as the Aztec who likely removed many of these items.
-An artifact known as the Teotihuacan Ocelot was removed from the foot of the pyramid in the 19th century and now is on display in the British Museum.
+This is likely the result of the great temple drawing the attention of later peoples, such as the Aztecs, who likely removed many of these items.
+An artifact known as the Teotihuacan Ocelot was removed from the foot of the pyramid in the 19th century and is now on display in the British Museum.

 The Pyramid of the Feathered Serpent is one of the most ornate structures in all of Teotihuacán.
 The structure owes its name to the many feathered serpent heads on its facade, which are alternated by depictions of the rain god Tlaloc.